Camillaneri/NiftyApp/README.md

 **Behavioural data** consists of all that data automatically collected by the application.
 The user can not control the recording of this data.
 The application will consistently collect all valuable interactions of the user with the system.

-### Tasks [Cami deve rivedere]
+### Tasks

-Two tasks have been designed for the user to interact with NiftyValue's recommending system.
+Two tasks have been designed for the user to interact with NiftyValue’s recommending system.

-The first one, made for the user to get accustomed to our application is *Warm Up*.
-This first brief task consists of a set of 5 images that must be ordered from the most to the last similar, concerning the reference image.
-The main task is repeated as many times as one likes.
+The purpose of the first one, the *Warm Up task*, is to test the accuracy of the recommendation system, as well as familiarizing the users with our application.
+In the Warm Up task, the user is presented with a randomly selected reference image, and five images deemed similar by NiftyValue’s recommendation algorithm.
+The user is asked to order the five images from the most similar to the less similar to the reference image, the results will help us understand how well the recommendation algorithm predicts human choices.

-The *Main task* in our evaluation consists of multiple browsing sessions in which the user has to try NiftyValue's elicitation system to like and dislike the displayed images.
-The goal of this task is for the user to find aesthetically pleasing art-works and save them in the gallery on the left.
+The *Main task* consists of multiple browsing sessions in which the user can try out NiftyValue's elicitation system.
+The user can like and dislike the displayed images and use the elicitation system to find new artworks based on their choices, once they find aesthetically pleasing artworks they can place them in a dedicated space, the “dashboard”.
+These activities in addition to the users’ feedback will allow us to gather data on the way the users interact with the elicitation system and their degree of satisfaction and enjoyment while using the application.

 ### Surveys [Cami deve rivedere, se torna il discorso]